Here’s Why I Started a Personal Brand

 Now I knew that I wanted to find myself in a position that would take me back to the root of my passions.
 This would be a combination of getting to work with more design again, especially dealing with typography, but also still keeping me within the development side of things (more front-end related development).
 And after spending a few months looking for these types of positions, I quickly realized that I was looking for something that a lot of other people wanted as well.
 This meant that I was dealing with a good amount of competition.

-The research made me say “oh shit“
+The research made me say “Oh Shit“

 After realizing that I was dealing with a large amount of competition, especially because I was looking at some more big-name tech companies and start-ups, I knew that I needed to get through all of the white noise somehow.
 And this definitely became clear once I started doing some research about how many potential candidates were applying for these positions.
 I found that some of these positions were probably getting anywhere from 75 to 250 applicants applying.